 School for Student Leadership

-The School for Student Leadership is a Victorian Department of Education and Training (DET) initiative offering a unique residential education experience for year nine students.
+The School for Student Leadership is a Victorian Department of Education and Training (DET) initiative offering a unique residential education experience for Year 9 students.
 The curriculum focuses on personal development and team learning projects sourced from students’ home regions.
 There are three campuses in iconic locations across Victoria.
 Each school is designed to equip students with the skills to become leaders in the 21st century.

 Hoppers Crossing Secondary College has been involved in the School for Student Leadership consecutively for the last 8 years.
 We endeavour to send a delegation of students each and every year.